BHK Bhalla@Halla.Kom

 BHK Bhalla@Halla.Kom is a 2016 Indian Hindi-language comedy film directed by Rakesh Chaturvedi Om, featuring songs by Rahul Mishra.
-The film released on 5 February 2016 and stars Ujjwal Rana and Inshika Bedi in the lead roles.
+The film was released on 5 February 2016 and stars Ujjwal Rana and Inshika Bedi in the lead roles.

-Of the film, Chaturvedi has commented that he drew upon his own life experiences for inspiration for the movie, as he had several of his marriage proposals rejected because he did not own his own home.
+In the film, Chaturvedi has commented that he drew upon his own life experiences as inspiration for the movie, as he had several of his marriage proposals rejected because he did not own his own home.

 Synopsis

 All Pawan Bhalla wants is to marry his love Pooja, however her father has given him one requirement: that he get a place of his own and do so within a month.
 Finding a suitable home proves to be difficult, as living space in Mumbai is at a premium.